-Whether your organization already has a detailed license policy or needs to set one up, we can help you implement and enforce it with the Tidelift Subscription.
-By choosing to use the license compliance standard, we will ensure that all package releases in your catalog only use a license from your approved list of licenses.
-With your Tidelift Subscription, you can also get accurate and verified license data from Tidelift’s license-annotated catalogs.
+Whether your organization already has a detailed license policy or needs to set one up, the Tidelift Subscription can help you implement and enforce it.
+By choosing to use the license compliance standard, Releases use approved licenses, Tidelift ensures that all package releases in your catalog only use a license from your approved list of licenses.
+With the Tidelift Subscription, you can also get accurate and verified license data from Tidelift’s license-annotated catalogs.

 How do I set up license compliance?

-Note that each license is listed using its SPDX license expression.
+Note that each license is listed using its SPDX license expression, so this standard should be used with the Releases have an identified license standard, which will create tasks for any package using a license string that is not in SPDX or not automatically mapped to one by Tidelift.
 If you have a policy and need support mapping onto the appropriate SPDX identifiers, reach out to your account manager.